xHugo21/ai2thor-hugo/README.md

-# Ejecución de acciones sobre el simulador iTHOR mediante planificación automática y redes neuronales
+# Execution of actions on the iTHOR simulator using automatic planning and neural networks.

-## Trabajo Fin de Grado - Hugo García Cuesta 100428954
+## End of Degree Work by Hugo García Cuesta 100428954.
+University Carlos III of Madrid

-### Introducción
+### Description
-Se pretende realizar un programa que permita moverse e interactuar al agente iTHOR con el entorno
+The main objective is to develop a program that allows the user to execute any action inside an iTHOR environment.

-El programa ofrece la opción de ejecutarse de dos maneras:
+There are two ways of running the program:
-1. Mediante metadatos extraídos del simulador.
-De esta manera se conocen las posiciones de los objetos y posiciones permitidas.
-Sobre estos datos se ejecutan diferentes dominios escritos en PDDL para obtener y ejecutar el plan generado de manera óptima.
+1. Using methadata given by the simulator.
+Thanks to it we can know which objects are in a specific scene and their positions.
+Using this data we can then generate a PDDL problem to obtain an optimized plan.
+The plan is translated back to executable actions and triggered in order.

-2. Mediante el algoritmo OGAMUS, elaborado por Leonardo Lamanna, Luciano Serafini, Alessandro Saetti, Alfonso Gerevini y Paolo Traverso.
-Este algoritmo permite obtener información de un entorno recorriendolo gracias a una serie de redes de neuronas preentrenadas.
-En este trabajo se ha modificado ligeramente el código original con el fin de conseguir concatenar acciones simples en entornos desconocidos.
-Además, se permite introducir un fichero de entrada en formato PDDL que puede procesar acciones simples y complejas y pasarlas al algoritmo para ser resueltas.
+2. Using OGAMUS algorithm.
+OGAMUS is an algorithm developed by Leonardo Lamanna, Luciano Serafini, Alessandro Saetti, Alfonso Gerevini y Paolo Traverso which scans an iTHOR scene using pretrained neural network models and stores all the data it gets inside PDDL problem files.
+In this project the algorithm has been modified so it can run within an specific environment and so that actions can be chained.
+There is also the possibility to pass a PDDL problem as argument and translate the actions that want to be executed.

-### Requisitos del simulador iTHOR
+### iTHOR simulator requirements
-1. Sistema operativo: macOS 10.9 o Ubuntu 14.04+ (recomendado: Ubuntu 22.04)
+1. Operative System: macOS 10.9 o Ubuntu 14.04+ (recommended: Ubuntu 22.04)
 2. Python: 3.5+
-3. CPU con soporte de instrucciones SSE2
+3. CPU with SSE2 instruction support
 4. GPU: DX9 (shader model 3.0) or DX11 with feature level 9.3 capabilities
-5. Para usuarios de Linux necesario X server con módulo GLX habilitado
+5. Linux users need X server with GLX module enabled

-### Ejecución recomendada
+### Step by step instalation
-1. Comprobar apartado de requisitos e instalar o modificar componentes necesarios
+1. Meet simulator requirements

-2. Clonar repositorio en carpeta local y acceder al directorio
+2. Clone repository into local folder
     ```
     git clone https://github.com/xHugo21/ai2thor-hugo.git
     ```
     ```
     cd ai2thor-hugo
     ```
-3. Crear un entorno virtual de Python 3.9 en conda
+3. Create a Python 3.9 virtual environment.
+We recommend using conda
     ```
     conda create -n ogamus python=3.9
     ```
-4. Activar el entorno
+4. Activate the conda environment
     ```
     conda activate ogamus
     ```
-5. Instalar pip en el entorno
+5. Install pip inside the environment
     ```
     conda install pip
     ```
-6. Instalar [PyTorch](https://pytorch.org/get-started/locally/) (versión 1.11.0) *Ejecutar solo uno de los siguientes comandos
+6. Install [PyTorch](https://pytorch.org/get-started/locally/) (version 1.11.0) *Execute only one of the following commands

     ```
     # OSX